faidzinrizal/gs-devtest/README.md

 ```html
 php index.php
 ```
-input the parameter of villager's Death Age and Death Year and programs will show the average of people the witch killed on year of birth of those people
+input the parameter of two villager's Death Age and Death Year and programs will show the average of people the witch killed on year of birth of those people

 ### Example